JohnSnowLabs/spark-nlp/docs/en/annotators.md

 {% include templates/anno_table_entry.md path="./transformers" name="DistilBertForSequenceClassification" summary="DistilBertForSequenceClassification can load DistilBERT Models with sequence classification/regression head on top (a linear layer on top of the pooled output) e.g. for multi-class document classification tasks."%}
 {% include templates/anno_table_entry.md path="./transformers" name="DistilBertForTokenClassification" summary="DistilBertForTokenClassification can load DistilBERT Models with a token classification head on top (a linear layer on top of the hidden-states output) e.g. for Named-Entity-Recognition (NER) tasks."%}
 {% include templates/anno_table_entry.md path="./transformers" name="ElmoEmbeddings" summary="Word embeddings from ELMo (Embeddings from Language Models), a language model trained on the 1 Billion Word Benchmark."%}
+{% include templates/anno_table_entry.md path="./transformers" name="GPT2Transformer" summary="GPT-2 is a large transformer-based language model with 1.5 billion parameters, trained on a dataset of 8 million web pages."%}
 {% include templates/anno_table_entry.md path="./transformers" name="LongformerEmbeddings" summary="Longformer is a BERT-like model started from the RoBERTa checkpoint and pretrained for MLM on long documents."%}
 {% include templates/anno_table_entry.md path="./transformers" name="LongformerForTokenClassification" summary="LongformerForTokenClassification can load Longformer Models with a token classification head on top (a linear layer on top of the hidden-states output) e.g. for Named-Entity-Recognition (NER) tasks."%}
 {% include templates/anno_table_entry.md path="./transformers" name="MarianTransformer" summary="Marian is an efficient, free Neural Machine Translation framework written in pure C++ with minimal dependencies."%}